sparkyb/pype/readme.txt

 scopes contained within.

 I don't know about you, but I'm a BIG fan of shift-clicking classes.
 Yeah.
-Play around with them, you may like them.
+Play around with them, you may like it.

-Find/Replace bars:
-One big thing to note is how the find/replace bars work.
-For those of you who are annoyed with one's normal inability to enter in things like newlines, this will be a great thing for you.

-If you have ' or " as the last character in a find or find/replace entry, and what you entered is a proper string declaration in Python, PyPE will use the compiler module to parse and discover the the string.
-For example, to discover Unix LF charactesr, use "\n" including quotes.

 Converting between tabs and spaces:
 So, you got tabs and you want spaces, or you have spaces and want to make them tabs.
 As it is not a menu option, you're probably wondering "how in the hell am I going to do this".
-Well, if you read the above stuff about replacing, it would be trivial.
+Well, if you read the above stuff about string escapes in the find/replace bar, it would be trivial.
 Both should INCLUDE the quotation marks.
 To convert from tabs to 8 spaces per tab; replace "\t" with "        " To convert from 8 spaces to one tab; replace "        " with "\t"

+----------------ADD SECTION ABOUT SHELL----------

 #-------------------------- How did PyPE come about --------------------------
 The beginnings of PyPE was written from 10:30PM on the 2nd of July through